Pyragon/cclient-latest-threads/README.md

 # cclient-latest-threads
-Plugin for the Cryogen Client to load latest threads from certain forum categories.
+Widget for the Cryogen Client to load latest threads from certain forum categories.